rexxars/sanity-graphql-schema/README.md

 # sanity-graphql-schema

+## DEPRECATED/UNMAINTAINED

+**⚠️ This module is no longer maintained!**

+The type system in Sanity is very expressive.
+GraphQL directives are neat, but modeling every schema variation through them can be a bit of a hassle.
+Still - this module/repo serves as an example of the fact that Sanity schemas are "just" javascript - and can be generated using _other_ javascript.
+Pretty sweet!

+## Description

 Declare a [Sanity](https://www.sanity.io/) schema using GraphQL SDL syntax.
 [Try the demo?](https://rexxars.github.io/sanity-graphql-schema/)

 - Auto-infers title from type/field names (`leadAsset` -> `Lead asset`)